 Carry out the working without pausing, so that no step is overlooked.

-Carry out the check and adjustment of the valve clearance at the normal interval, which is every 2,000 operating hours.
+Carry out a check and adjustment of the valve clearances one more time after the first 500 hours of operation.
+After this, adjustment according to the regular interval takes place, which is every 2,000 operational hours.